Gann gets 35 federal years, 40 state years

 Gann was convicted under federal statutes banning sexual exploitation of children and material containing child pornography, the federal judgment states.

-When she sentenced Gann Monday, Cowden told him he would serve the 35 years of federal time concurrent with the 40 years he’s been sentenced here in Highlands.
-That means he’ll spend roughly 5 years in state prison after he completes the federal term.
+When she sentenced Gann on Monday, Cowden told him he would serve the 35 years of federal time concurrent with the 40 years he’s been sentenced here in Highlands.
+That means he’ll spend roughly five years in state prison after he completes the federal term.

 Once he’s released from state prison, he’ll be monitored for the rest of his life, here.
 Cowden also designated Gann a sexual predator, which has much more stringent requirements than the sexual offender designation.